Saba Capital Management, L.P. Increases Stake in Pioneer Municip

 Overview of Pioneer Municipal High Income Trust

 Pioneer Municipal High Income Trust (MHI, Financial) is a diversified, closed-end management investment company based in the USA.
-The company's primary objective is to seek a high level of current income exempt from regular federal income tax and capital appreciation.
-MHI invests in various sectors, including health, education, tobacco, facilities, transportation, utilities, airport, water, and others.
-The company operates as a single segment and has a market capitalization of $159.172 million.
-The current stock price is $6.99, and according to GuruFocus valuation, it is significantly undervalued with a GF Value of $40.05.
+The company's business revolves around seeking a high level of current income exempt from regular federal income tax and capital appreciation.
+It invests in various sectors such as health, education, tobacco, facilities, transportation, utilities, airport, water, and others.
+As of November 4, 2023, the company's market capitalization stands at $167.142 million, and its current stock price is $7.34.

 Conclusion